-Air District Response to Comment 1:
+Response to Comment 1:

-- Written comments on the proposed amendments to Regulation 3 will be accepted until May 11, 2016. - This staff report and the Community Air Monitoring Program description posted on the Air District website provide the additional background details.
+- Extended the comment period to May 11, 2016. - The staff report and the Community Air Monitoring Program description posted on the Air District website provided the additional background details.

-Comment 2: Janet Whittick (California Council for Environmental and Economic Balance):
+Workshop Comment 2: Janet Whittick (California Council for Environmental and Economic Balance):

-- Requested more time to provide comments. - Requested more background details on Schedule X and the proposed Community Air Monitoring Program. - Requested the cost recovery report and more background on cost containment. - Made general comment to improve the navigability of the Air District website rule development pages.
+- Requested more time to provide comments. - Requested more background details on Schedule X and the proposed Community Air Monitoring Program. - Requested the cost recovery report and more background on cost containment.

-Air District Response to Comment 2:
+Response to Comment 2:

-- Written comments on the proposed amendments to Regulation 3 will be accepted until May 11, 2016. - This staff report and the Community Air Monitoring Program description posted on the Air District website provide the additional background details. - The 2016 Cost Recovery Report has been posted on the Air District website.
-This staff report and the 2016 Cost Recovery Report provide background on cost containment as well. - Staff will inform the web team and Rule Development to make it easier to navigate the Air District website rule development pages.
+- Extended the comment period to May 11, 2016. - The staff report and the Community Air Monitoring Program description posted on the Air District website provided the additional background details. - The 2016 Cost Recovery Report was posted on the Air District website.
+The staff report, the 2016 Cost Recovery Report, and the 2016 Budget provided background on cost containment as well.